 We commit to ensuring our complaints process is clear and easily accessible and we will provide clear and evidence based reasons for our decisions on complaints.

 However, should you be dissatisfied with our response, you will be able to take this further by contacting the Scottish Fundraising Standards Panel: www.goodfundraising.scot

 The Scottish Burned Children’s Club has signed up to the Good Fundraising Practice and will adhere to best practice, honesty, transparency, clarity and accountability in all fundraising activity, enabling you to give with confidence.

 Should you have any concerns about the way we fundraise, we have a robust complaints process.
 We encourage you to get in touch with your feedback.
 And, if you are unsatisfied with the way we handle your concerns, you can also contact Scottish Fundraising Complaints Panel.

-Scottish Burned Children’s Club – SBCC Complaints Policy – Due to the change of regulator we are currently revising our complaints policy.
+Scottish Burned Children’s Club – SBCC Complaints Policy – we are currently revising our complaints policy.
 In the meantime if you have any concerns please contact out complaints coordinator.

 The SBCC does not directly approach any individual or business for direct donations, if you are contacted by telephone, post or email/ have any concerns please call 07486 515999 or email email@example.com.
 Thank you